awesome-pro/neon-website/content/docs/guides/neosync-generate.md

 Next, we'll create the table for your data.

-1. In the Neon Console, select the **SQL Editor** from the sidebar.
+1. In the Unique Console, select the **SQL Editor** from the sidebar.
 2. Select the correct branch and the `neosync` database you just created.
 3. Run the following commands to create your schema: